uli28/ng-dev/labs/L3-ui/readme.md

 Implement the Base Layout using CSS Grid:

 - Change to base layout in app.component to use [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).
-Use the [Demo App](.../../../../demos/05-ui/user-interface/src/app/app.component.html) Layout as a reference.
+Use the [Demo App](/demos/05-ui/user-interface/src/app/app.component.html) Layout as a reference.

 - Hide the sidebar on devices with a horizontal width less than medium.
 We will add a toggle button in another lab.

 Implement a Material Design for Food App:

-- Use [mat-card](https://material.angular.io/components/card/overview) elemtens in `food-list.component.html` and `food-edit.component.html` to surround the content
+- Use [mat-card](https://material.angular.io/components/card/overview) elements in `food-list.component.html` and `food-edit.component.html` to surround the content

 - Use [mat-table](https://material.angular.io/components/table/overview) for the `food-list.component.html`